unfashionable/YichaoOU.github.io/tutorials/web_design/_posts/2016-06-22-jekyll-github-pages.md

 layout: post
 title: Use GitHub Pages to Build Your Blog header_keywords_abstract : true
+header_keywords:
+- Sublime Text, Ruby, Bundler & Jekyll
+- Git, GitHub, GitHub Pages
+- Markdown
 keywords:
+- Installation：ST & Bundler & Jekyll
-- Git
+- Setup： Git
+- Use：Markdown
+anchors:
-- GitHub Pages
+- a1
-- Bundle & Gem
+- a2
-- Jekyll
+- a3
 header_image: github_jekyll.jpg
 abstract : Github Pages is a free website server.
 Your free url will be your_user_name.github.io.
 It is pretty cool, isn't it?
 ---